Humanitarian response to the April 2015 Nepal earthquake

 An earthquake struck Nepal at 11:56:25 NST on 25 April 2015 with a moment magnitude of 7.8 (or 8.1Ms) and a maximum Mercalli intensity of IX (Violent).
 It was the most powerful earthquake to strike Nepal since the 1934 Nepal–Bihar earthquake.
-Many thousands of people died, with most casualties reported in Nepal (including Mount Everest), and adjoining areas of India, China, and Bangladesh.
+Many thousands of people died, with most casualties reported in Nepal (including Mount Everest), and adjoining areas of India, China, Bhutan and Bangladesh.

 Within minutes of the earthquake, the Government of India, initiated Operation Maitri via the Indian Armed Forces, and created humanitarian missions with the primary objective of conducting relief and rescue operations in Nepal.
 India was the largest aid donor to Nepal after the earthquake by donating one billion dollars and other non-monetary reliefs.
 Many countries and organizations donated aid, including China, the United Kingdom, and the United States, all of which provided or funded helicopters as requested by the Nepalese government.
 Numerous charitable organizations, such as UNICEF and Médecins Sans Frontières, delivered aid.
 Israel provided a large team of people to the relief effort in Nepal.
 Another earthquake, or major aftershock struck Nepal on 12 May 2015.
 A total of $3 billion was pledged by donors to help rebuild Nepal.